JAPANESE KNOTWEED SURVEY COST

 Our Japanese knotweed surveys have helped over 5,300 property transactions proceed successfully since 2014

-Our fantastic Japanese Knotweed Survey will accurately identify your infestation and it’s size.
-As we are a Property Care Association (PCA) member, we are approved by RICS (The Royal Institute of Chartered Surveyors) to undertake and complete these surveys.
+A Japanese Knotweed Survey will accurately identify your infestation and its size.
+Our CSJK-qualified surveyors, who are experts in conducting thorough assessments, ensure that you receive a professional service.
+As we are a Property Care Association (PCA) member, we are approved by RICS (The Royal Institute of Chartered Surveyors) to undertake and complete knotweed surveys.

 Our detailed Japanese Knotweed Surveys will provide the following:

-- We will identify whether or not your infestation is indeed Japanese Knotweed.
+- We will identify whether or not your infestation is Japanese Knotweed.

 - We will clearly outline all boundaries and property positions.